octokit/create-octokit-project.js/README.md

 # Create new Octokit JS project

-> "[npm init](https://docs.npmjs.com/cli/v7/commands/npm-init)" script to create a new folder and repository for an Octokit JavaScript project
+> "[npm init](https://docs.npmjs.com/cli/v7/commands/npm-init)" script to create a new folder and repository for an Octokit JavaScript module (plugin, authentication strategy, or otherwise)

 ## Usage